 "Depending on the nature of your holiday, you may want to consider getting a travel policy that provides extra cover for golf.
-If you're going abroad to play in a tournament for example, then you're likely to want cover for more than just 1 or 2 rounds of casual golf.
 By getting a specialist policy that covers for things like tournament fees and hiring equipment, you're covered even if your flight gets cancelled or you can't travel."

 -